benasse/sparrow/content/post/2004-release.md

 I've made some changes to the way I manage git repositories that require modifications to the wazo's ones.
 For more traceability, each release is now tagged in git : see [asterisk fork](https://github.com/benasse/asterisk/releases) and [wazo-dist fork](https://github.com/benasse/wazo-dist/releases)

+The [ansible installer](https://github.com/benasse/wazo-ansible) now uses the `master` branch and no longer the `sparrow` branch of the repository.
+This was done in order to simplify the installation as much as possible.

 ## Upgrade

 The update procedure is identical to Wazo.